-Goulburn-Murray Water is continuing with its planned redundancies despite intervention by the Community and Public Sector Union.By Geoff Adams
+Goulburn-Murray Water is continuing with its planned redundancies despite intervention by the Community and Public Sector Union.GEOFF ADAMS December 18, 2012 4:03am

 Goulburn-Murray Water is continuing with its planned redundancies despite intervention by the Community and Public Sector Union.